Akkad (city): Sources

 One year name of Naram-Sin reads "The year the wall of Agade [was built]".
-Another is "Year in which the temple of Isztar in Agade was built".
+Another is "Year in which the temple of Ištar in Agade was built".

 The location "Dur(BAD₃)-^{D}A-ga-de₃" (Fortress of Agade) was frequently mentioned in texts of the Ur III period, noting the indication of deification.

 It is known from textual sources that the late 19th century BC rulers of Eshnunna performed cultic activities at Akkad.

 Based on texts found at Mari, the Amorite king Shamshi-Adad (1808–1776 BC), in the final years of his reign, went to the cities of "Rapiqum and Akkad" (they having been captured earlier by his son Yasmah-Adad) as part of one of his military campaigns, in this case against Eshnunna.

 The prologue of the Laws of Hammurabi (circa 1750 BC) includes the phrase "the one who installs Ištar in the temple Eulmaš inside Akkade city".
 It also holds a list of cities in order along their watercourse ie "...
 Tutub, Eshnunna, Agade, Ashur, ..." which would place Akkade off the Tigris between Eshnunna and Ashur.
 Akkade is given the modifier ribitu which is used for prominent places.

 Centuries later, an old Babylonian text (purportedly a copy of an original Sargon of Akkad (2334–2279 BC) statue inscription) refers to ships being docked at the quay of Agade, i.e. "Sargon moo[red] the ships of Meluhha Magan, and Tilmun] a[t the quay of] Ag[ade].".

 Agade-ki ("Country of Akkad"), on a cylinder seal of Shar-Kali-Sharri.

 List of slaves from the Old Babylonian city of Sippar include two female slaves who, based on the standard naming scheme, are either from Akkad or were owned by someone from Akkad, ie "Taram-Agade and Taram-Akkadi".
 The former was also the name of a daughter of Akkadian ruler Naram-Sin several centuries beforehand.